-The development of the Loxton WEF 3 would result in a number of potential impacts on Terrestrial Biodiversity during the construction and operational phases of the development.
+The development of the Loxton 1 WEF would result in a number of potential impacts on Terrestrial Biodiversity during the construction and operational phases of the development.
 During construction, the major impact would likely be habitat loss and anthropogenic disturbance while during the operational phase, direct disturbance would be much reduced although there may be some potential impact from operational and maintenance activities.
-The following impacts are identified as the major impacts that are likely to be associated with the development of the Loxton WEF 3 on the Terrestrial Biodiversity Theme.
+The following impacts are identified as the major impacts that are likely to be associated with the development of the Loxton WEF 1 on the Terrestrial Biodiversity Theme.

 Impact 1.
-Impacts on CBAs
+Impacts on CBAs and ESAs

-The development would impact on the CBAs within the site through habitat loss and disturbance.
+The development would result in some impact on the CBAs and ESAs within the site through habitat loss and disturbance.
 The noise generated by the turbines would generate disturbance for some fauna, which would decrease the value of the area for the affected fauna.
 In addition, the development would cause general habitat fragmentation and pose some impact on broad-scale ecological processes in the area.
 These impacts cannot be entirely mitigated and there is likely to be some residual impact on broad-scale ecological processes due to the presence and operation of the wind energy facility.